stef-cruz/open_rent/TESTING.md

   - Button "Edit Profile" did not have CSS applied, which was corrected by removing the submit type from the button.

 <img src="https://github.com/stefcruz/ci_milestone3/blob/master/app/static/images/testing_md/testing-safari-edit-profile.png" width="400">

+#### General bugs

+- When user is logged in and navigates to page http://ci-milestone3.herokuapp.com/login, error message was being displayed.
+This was corrected to redirect to profile.